jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Can't make up your mind.
 This will help.
 The force is strong with whoever holds digital tools.
 And that by design.
 The thousands of protagonists who built digital tools wanted to empower individual people like you.

-For the internet, they built individual empowerment from the start.
+The very foundation of the internet is based on the rock-solid value of individual empowerment.
 And this fact means Darth Blockbuster never did, and never will, stand a chance against today’s internet Jedi.

 ## Jedi Paul Baran